Recovery from addiction takes a different path for everyone.

-Because of the unique qualities that our patients have, each will also travel their own path through the recovery process.
+Because of the unique qualities that our patients have, each will also go their way through the recovery process.
 No two patients will respond in the same way to any particular method of rehabilitation, and each will find different things to be more beneficial in a treatment program.
 At Serenity, we offer a wide variety of program options, stepping away from a single-track “cookie cutter” method of rehabilitation.
-This gives our patients the ability to find the path to overcoming addiction that will work best for their individual needs.
+This gives our patients the ability to find the path to overcoming an addiction that will work best for their individual needs.

 Even though the goal is the same for everyone – finding the ability to lead a healthy and positive lifestyle – each patient will take a slightly different path towards that goal.
 There is no “one right way” to overcome addiction, and our graduates are proof of that.
 By exploring all of our treatment options, they found the recovery strategy that was right for them.
 Here are just a few of the many success stories that Serenity Recovery has helped to write.

-Any person that has experienced the effects of addiction in their lives, whether through their own struggles or those of a close friend or relative, can tell you that life during substance abuse is hectic and full of chaos.
+Any person that has experienced the effects of addiction in their lives, whether through their struggles or those of a close friend or relative, can tell you that life during substance abuse is hectic and full of chaos.
 For Alanzo, a contractor who had let alcohol and cocaine take over his life, it was a case of being too immersed in his job.
-Even though financial security is very important, Alanzo had lost sight of some of the other things that are also vital to finding personal harmony in life.
+Even though financial security is vital, Alanzo had lost sight of some of the other things that are also key to finding personal harmony in life.

 Addiction will often lead people to isolate themselves from the people who care about them.
 It can damage friendships and family bonds, and feelings of pain, guilt, or anger can make it hard to face others.
 Josh was isolating himself from his family, and it was part of a vicious cycle – he felt alone, so he would use drugs to numb those feelings, which made him feel guilty, which led to more isolation, and so on and so on.
 “Things started going downhill with spending money, avoiding family,” he says.
 “I didn’t want to hear the truth.”

 Through his time at our treatment center, Josh learned that even though those relationships had been damaged, there was always the opportunity to repair them.
-“They’ve been really motivating,” he says about his family.
+“They’ve been motivating,” he says about his family.
 “They keep telling me they want their son back.
-They’re just like ‘No matter what, as long as you’re sober, you’re living a healthy life, that’s all that matters to us.’”
+They’re just like ‘No matter what, as long as you’re sober, you’re living a healthy life, that’s what counts to us.’”

-Even with support and encouragement from family, sometimes a person in recovery from addiction needs the support from someone who has been where they are.
-People who have been down the path of addiction and come out on the other side have a deeper understanding.
+Even with support and encouragement from family, sometimes a person in recovery from addiction needs the help from someone who has been where they are.
+Individuals who have been down the path of substance abuse and come out on the other side have a deeper understanding.
 The support that they can offer can often be the difference between staying clean and sober or relapsing back into substance abuse.